rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/deploying-reaction-on-managed.md

 reaction keys add ~/.ssh/<keyname>.pub
 ```

-Then from your Reaction project directory:
+Then from your Demandroject directory:

 ```sh
 # This adds a git remote called 'launchdock-<appname>' to your project